FAQS

 WHAT’S IN THE FESTIVAL BRIEF & HOW DOES IT WORK?

 The Festival Brief will be a collection of places, things and phrases, provided to you at the very beginning of the challenge.
 You will need to include 5 of the Brief elements in your film entry to qualify.
+Locations in the Randwick area will be part of the Brief and need to appear in your films.
 The Brief and any other requirements will be revealed and distributed on Friday Evening.
-The purpose of the Brief is to make sure your film is a Festival Challenge Entry and to stop people entering previously made films (Which would be cheating!).
-Teams are encouraged to be creative in how the objects/places/phrases are included – the Judges will notice!

 WHEN CAN WE START MAKING OUR FILM?